Marginalize, Rather than Impute: Probabilistic Wind Power Forecasting with Incomplete Data: Results and Discussion

-In contrast to establishing the posterior distribution within a known distribution class, we employ a normalizing flow model to approximate it within this study.
-This approach provides enhanced flexibility in modeling the posterior distribution.
-In fact, the lower bound in formula (15) can be also written as
+Rather than restricting the variational posterior to a fixed family, we approximate it with a normalizing flow model, which provides greater flexibility.
+For the ELBO (i.e., the $S=1$ case of \eqref{eq:elbo}), the bound can be written as

-where $KL(\cdot)$ represents the Kullback–Leibler divergence.
-Thus, the posterior distribution achieves optimality when $q(\boldsymbol{u}_t|g(\boldsymbol{z}_t);\phi)$ aligns with the true posterior distribution.
-For comparative purposes, we select $q(\boldsymbol{u}_t|g(\boldsymbol{z}_t);\phi)$ to be a multivariate Gaussian distribution in Case 1.
-Consequently, the CRPS for 1-step forecasts amounts to 7.5, exceeding that of the proposed model.
+where $\mathrm{KL}(\cdot)$ represents the Kullback–Leibler divergence.
+The bound is tight when the variational posterior $q(\mathbf{u}_t\mid \mathbf{z}_t^o;\boldsymbol{\phi})$ matches the true posterior.
+For comparison, in Case 1 at a 20\% missingness rate, we also use a Gaussian variational posterior in place of the flow; this yields a CRPS of 8.1 for 1-step forecasts, which is higher (worse) than that of our proposed model.